 The Service Provider’s right to take action under this Acceptable Use Policy will not place an obligation on the Service Provider to monitor or exert any editorial control over your Web site.

 You may not use the Service Provider’s network or any third party networks contracted by the Service Provider to circumvent user authentication or interfere with the security of any host, network, or account.
 This includes, but is not limited to, accessing data not intended for you, logging into a server or account you are not authorized to access, password cracking, probing the security of other networks in search of weaknesses, or violation of any other organization’s security policy.
 You may not attempt to interfere with or deny service to any user, host, or network.
-Any violation of network security may result in immediate termination of the agreement between the customer on whose behalf you are utilizing the Services and the Service Provider.
+Any violation of network security may result in immediate termination of the Agreement between the customer on whose behalf you are utilizing the Services and the Service Provider.

 The Service Provider reserves the right to revise, amend, and/or modify this AUP at any time.
-Notice of any revision, amendment, and/or modification to this AUP will be posted on the log-in page for the Services.
+Notice of any revision, amendment, and/or modification to this AUP will be posted on the dashboard/welcome page for the Services.
 You agree that your use of the Services, beyond a period of ten (10) calendar days after a notice of such change has been provided on the Services for the first time, shall constitute your consent to the revised, amended, and/or modified version of the AUP.